French child kidnap plot shows global sway of QAnon style

 23 of23

-PARIS (AP) — The old music box factory had been abandoned for years on the outskirts of the Swiss mountain town, with paint curling at the edges of its dingy grey and yellow walls.
+PARIS (AP) — The old music box factory had been abandoned for years on the outskirts of the Swiss mountain town.

 It was the perfect hiding place for the young French mother and her 8-year-old daughter at the heart of Operation Lima, an international child abduction plot planned and funded by a French group with echoes of the far-right extremist movement QAnon.